tensorpack/tensorpack/examples/Atari2600/README.md

 ```
 ./DQN.py --rom breakout.bin --gpu 0
 ```
-Training speed is about 7.3 iteration/s on 1 Tesla M40.
+Training speed is about 7.3 iteration/s on 1 Tesla M40
+(faster than this at the beginning, but will slow down due to exploration annealing).
 It takes days to learn well (see figure above).

-To play:
+To visualize the agent:
 ```
 ./DQN.py --rom breakout.bin --task play --load pretrained.model
 ```